Ancient Greek Architecture: The Origin and Evolution

 - The plan of the column was no longer a perfectly square.

-Greek Architecture of Temples:
+Architecture of Ancient Greek Temples:

 Shape and Size: